February 5

 RUNNER UP

-3 Bees & Me Wooden Pattern Blocks - Fun Montessori Learning Toys for Ages 3 to 9 - Tangram Shapes Puzzle Set with 155 pieces
+3 Bees & Me Wooden Pattern Blocks - Fun Montessori Learning Toys for Ages 3 to 9 - Tangram Shapes Puzzle Set with 155 Pieces

 Offering over 100 wooden blocks and more than 24 designs to choose from, there are hundreds of possibilities with this Tangram Puzzle Set from 3 Bees & Me, sure to follow your kids right the way through pre-school into second grade!